-Responsive is a project designed to review regional roles to ensure that the Association is consistently able to provide access to the best possible care and support to people with and affected by MND and Kennedy's disease.
+The Responsive project was designed to review regional roles to ensure that the Association is consistently able to provide access to the best possible care and support to people with and affected by MND and Kennedy's disease.

-Its focus is on the regional roles within care, volunteering and campaigns to ensure that they meet the needs of people with and affected by MND, volunteers and Health and Social Care Professionals and we can make the best use of limited resources.
+It focussed on the regional roles within care, volunteering and campaigns to ensure that they met the needs of people with and affected by MND, volunteers and Health and Social Care Professionals and the Association can make the best use of limited resources.

-Building on the work completed in the first two stages of the project, consultation with staff and input from stakeholders we have now finalised the new regional roles and structure, appointed existing staff and have started recruiting to vacant roles.
-We expect to have all roles filled by April 2020.
+Building on the work completed in the first two stages of the project, consultation with staff and input from stakeholders the new structure was finalised in December 2019 and implemented in January 2020 with further recruitment being undertaken during March and April.

 The new structure creates three main new regional roles, replacing the RCDA, VDC and local campaigns roles.